MaciejSocha/zzpj/README.md

     a.
 I found sth wired.
 On Windows You set up username and pass during installation.
 On Linux password is not set, you must do it yourself.
-    type: $sudo -i -u postgres then $psql and \password and set a password also default authentication type does not use passwd so you must edit pg_hba.conf and set in last column 'password'
+    type: $sudo -i -u postgres then $psql and \password and set a password also default authentication type does not use passwd so you must edit pg_hba.conf and set in last column 'password'.
+To do it: type SHOW hba_file; in psql shell and edit file with given path.
+Change METHOD to password.

 5. Change database credentials in src/main/resources/application.properties (change: spring.datasource.url, spring.datasource.username, spring.datasource.password) to Your local